 The Wrap Up

-If I was going to setup a Gravity Forms Salesforce integration, I would probably use CRM Perks.
+If I were going to set up a Gravity Forms Salesforce integration, I would probably use the official Salesforce Add-On.

-Because the CRM Perks Salesforce add-on is an actual add-on, you will benefit from managing your connection from within your WordPress admin, and you will be able to create feeds the same way you’re use to with Gravity Forms.
+Although the second option would be the CRM Perks Salesforce add-on, which is an actual add-on, you will benefit from managing your connection from within your WordPress admin, and you will be able to create feeds the same way you’re used to with Gravity Forms.